I passed the ENA and the seller has offered me the material for the ENS.

 configure eaps <easpdomain> hello-pdu-egress [primary-port | secondary port]

-every 1 second valid values are 100ms to 15 sec.
+HELLO every 1 second valid values are 100ms to 15 sec.

 configure eaps <eapsdomain> hellotime <seconds>/<milliseconds>